 POST request to

-If the room is not created, you'll get back an HTTP error, with information about the error in the HTTP response body.
+In the case of an error, returns an HTTP error with information about the error in the response body.

 Defaults to a randomly generated string A room name can include only the uppercase and lowercase ascii letters, numbers, dash and underscore.
 In other words, this regexp detects an invalid room name: /[^A-Za-z0-9_-]/.

 Together, the domain name and the room name cannot exceed 41 characters.
 You'll get an error if you try to create a room with a name that's too long.